 Seeing a registered dietitian for the first time can be nerve wracking.
 You may be nervous I’ll judge your food or lifestyle choices or ask you to follow a super strict diet that eliminates all of your favorite foods.
 This is certainly not the case.

-Will You Help Me Lose Weight?
+Will Nutrition Counseling with Christina Help me Lose Weight?

 When someone works with me, their weight will either decrease, stay the same, or increase.
 Your body will naturally settle where it’s meant to be and I’ll help you to achieve your best health while ditching the dieting roller coaster forever.